Convicts in Australia: New South Wales

 If a convict was well behaved, the convict could be given a ticket of leave, granting some freedom.
-At the end of the convict's sentence, seven years in most cases, the convict was issued with a Certificate of Freedom.
-He was then free to become a settler or to return to England.
-Convicts who misbehaved, however, were often sent to a place of secondary punishment like Port Arthur, Tasmania, or Norfolk Island, where they would suffer additional punishment and solitary confinement.
+At the end of a convict's sentence, seven years in most cases, the convict was issued with a Certificate of Freedom.
+He was free to become a settler or to return to England.
+Convicts who misbehaved, however, were often sent to a place of secondary punishment, such as Port Arthur, Tasmania, or Norfolk Island, where they would suffer additional punishment and solitary confinement.